Genetic history of Europe: Autosomal DNA

+East Asian ancestry is found at low frequency among some Europeans, such as British (2.5 ± 1%), Orcadians (3.8 ± 1%), French (0.7 ± 0.8%) and Germans (2.7 ± 0.8%).
+Finns and Russians have more than 12% East Asian ancestry, deriving from historic intermarriages with Mongolian populations.
+But a 2017 study finds no evidence of Asian admixture among Russians, except for Novosibirsk residents and Old Believers in Siberia.
+The Lipka Tatars, a Turkic minority in Belarus, have significant East Eurasian ancestry, making up one-third of their genome.

 Seldin (2006) used over 5,000 autosomal SNPs.
-It showed "a consistent and reproducible distinction between ‘northern’ and ‘southern’ European population groups".
+It showed "a consistent and reproducible distinction between 'northern' and 'southern' European population groups".
 Most individual participants with southern European ancestry (Italians, Greeks, Portuguese, Spaniards), and Ashkenazi Jews have >85% membership in the southern population; and most northern, western, central, and eastern Europeans (Swedes, English, Irish, Germans, and Ukrainians) have >90% in the northern population group.
 Many of the participants in this study were American citizens who self-identified with different European ethnicities based on self-reported familial pedigree.

 A similar study in 2007 using samples predominantly from Europe found that the most important genetic differentiation in Europe occurs on a line from the north to the south-east (northern Europe to the Balkans), with another east–west axis of differentiation across Europe.
 Its findings were consistent with earlier results based on mtDNA and Y-chromosomal DNA that support the theory that modern Iberians (Spanish and Portuguese) hold the most ancient European genetic ancestry, as well as separating Basques and Sami from other European populations.

 It suggested that the English and Irish cluster with other Northern and Eastern Europeans such as Germans and Poles, while some Basque and Italian individuals also clustered with Northern Europeans.
 Despite these stratifications, it noted that "there is low apparent diversity in Europe with the entire continent-wide samples only marginally more dispersed than single population samples elsewhere in the world".

 In 2008, two international research teams published analyses of large-scale genotyping of large samples of Europeans, using over 300,000 autosomal SNPs.
 With the exception of usual isolates such as Basques, Finns and Sardinians, the European population lacked sharp discontinuities (clustering) as previous studies have found (see Seldin et al. 2006 and Bauchet et al. 2007), although there was a discernible south to north gradient.
 Overall, they found only a low level of genetic differentiation between subpopulations, and differences which did exist were characterised by a strong continent-wide correlation between geographic and genetic distance.
 In addition, they found that diversity was greatest in southern Europe due a larger effective population size and/or population expansion from southern to northern Europe.
 The researchers take this observation to imply that genetically, Europeans are not distributed into discrete populations.